Codex Gigas: Content

 The first page has two Hebrew alphabets.
 There are also added slips with Early Cyrillic and Glagolitic alphabets (Folio 1).
 About half of the codex (f.
 1–118) consists of the entire Latin Bible in the Vulgate version, except for the books of Acts and Revelation, which are from a pre-Vulgate version.
-They are books of the Old Testament, in the following order: Genesis to Ruth; Isaiah; Jeremiah; Baruch; Lamentations; Daniel; Hosea to Malachi; Job; Samuel and Kings; Psalms to Song of Solomon; Wisdom of Solomon; Wisdom of Jesus; Chronicles; Esdras; Tobit; Judith; Esther; and Maccabees.
+They are books of the Old Testament, in the following order: Genesis to Ruth; Isaiah; Jeremiah; Baruch; Lamentations; Daniel; Hosea to Malachi; Job; Samuel and Kings; Psalms to Song of Solomon; Wisdom of Solomon; Wisdom of Jesus (Sirach); Chronicles; Esdras; Tobit; Judith; Esther; and Maccabees.
 Apart from the alphabets at the start, the entire book is written in Latin.

 The two works of Flavius Josephus follow (Antiquities of the Jews and The Jewish War) (f.
 118–178).
 The first page of Josephus, which recounts the Genesis creation narrative, is illustrated in the margin with pictures of Heaven and Earth (f.
 118v).
 These works are followed by Isidore of Seville's encyclopedia Etymologiae (f.
 201–239), and the medical works (f.
 240–252).
 Following a blank page, the New Testament commences with Gospel of Matthew to Acts of the Apostles, Epistle of James to Book of Revelation, and Epistle to the Romans to Epistle to the Hebrews (f.
 253–286).
 This is followed by some pages with common prayers and a page of "three adjurations and two charms", some of them known from Jewish sources (f.
 286–291).
 The full-page images of the Heavenly City and the Devil are on f.
 289–90 of this section.
 Then comes the Chronica Boemorum of Cosmas of Prague (f.
 294–304).
-A list of brothers in the Benedictine monastery of Podlažice, and a calendar with a necrology, magic formulae, the start of the introits for feasts, and other local records round out the codex (f.
+A list of brothers in the Benedictine monastery of Podlažice, and a calendar with a necrology, magic formulae, the start of the introits for feasts, and other local records round out the codex. (f.
 305–312).

 Legend

 According to one version of a legend already recorded in the Middle Ages, the scribe was a Christian monk who broke his monastic vows and was sentenced to be walled up alive.
 To escape death, he promised to create, in one night, a book to glorify the monastery forever, including all human knowledge.
 Near midnight, he became so desperate that he prayed to Lucifer to help him finish the book in exchange for his soul.
 The Devil completed the manuscript, and the monk added the Devil's picture as a tribute.
-In tests to recreate the work, it is estimated that reproducing the calligraphy alone (without the illustrations or embellishments) would have taken twenty years of non-stop writing.
+It has been verified by extensive handwriting analysis that it was written by one monk, but it is estimated to have been completed over the span of 20-30 years.